y-hatano-github/cubectl/README.md

   x: Zoom out
   Ctrl+C or Esc: Exit

+Basic Cube Commands (Beginner): get         Get cube

+Troubleshooting and Debugging Commands: describe    Describe resources logs        Print the logs for a cubectl

+Flags:
+  -h, --help   help for cubectl

 Usage:
   cubectl [flags]

+Usage:
   cubectl [command]

-Available Commands:
-  completion  Generate the autocompletion script for the specified shell describe    Describe resources get         Get cube help        Help about any command logs        Print the logs for a cubectl

-Flags:
-  -h, --help   help for cubectl

-Use "cubectl [command] --help" for more information about a command.
+Use "cubectl <command> --help" for more information about a command.
 ```

 # 📚 References